ck37/superlearner-guide/README.md

 A guide to using SuperLearner for prediction.
 This is now included as a [vignette in the SuperLearner package](https://cran.r-project.org/web/packages/SuperLearner/vignettes/Guide-to-SuperLearner.html).

+Note: this tutorial is a bit out of date; some supplemental methods are now in my [ck37r package](https://github.com/ck37/ck37r#functions).

 ## [SuperLearner Intro](https://github.com/ck37/superlearner-guide/blob/master/SuperLearner-Intro.Rmd)

 * Installing